 Let's talk about states.

-What states would you expect, both of you expect to be in play this year, or does the typical predictable electoral map stay the same?
+What states would you expect, both of you expect, to be in play this year, or does the typical predictable electoral map stay the same?

-And I think those are the big issues of the day where Donald Trump really has the ability to make inroads among those uh swing voters in those key battleground states.
+And I think those are the big issues of the day where Donald Trump really has the ability to make inroads among those swing voters in those key battleground states.

-Well, let's go over the states by name, though.
+Let's go over the states by name, though.

 I want to name states here.